 In the beginning, my flabby arms could not pick up a drinking glass.
 In turn, my mother purchased lighter plastic kid size drinking cups and paper plates.

 “Nicole, when you got here you could barely feed yourself”, my father reminded me.
 My mother has modified her home to the best of her ability.
 Still there are scratches all around the house from the power chair I have.
 I fell once and my head knocked a hole in the wall.
 I felt pretty bad about this until my sister reminded me she had run my parents van into the side of the house!
 She’s always trying to top me!

 On one outing with my father, I chose to use my walker.
 I thought it would be easier for all involved.
 We were leaving via the ramp outside of the Waffle House restaurant after a nice breakfast.

 “Slow down!” my dad responded.

 I thought to myself, I just said I’m losing control.
 Obviously, I can’t!
 I sensed it was time to convert to “fall mode.”
 I was sure one was imminent.
 I quickly started assessing the situation.

 One, I was wearing a dress…Unfortunate for me.

 Two, my dad was near…Scared he’d see my panties.
 Unfortunate for both of us.

 Four, I was rolling fast down a steep, corrugated ramp and my legs couldn’t keep up with the walker…Frightened!

-We had attracted the attention of the folks inside Waffle House.
+We had attracted the attention of the folks inside the Waffle House.
 A few concerned employees ran outside.
 The walker continued to get away from me.
 With no support, I tumbled to the concrete.
-My 62-year old daddy, who was holding on to my walker began to fall as well!
-He managed to avoid falling on my walker that was lying in the street and hit the concrete instead!
+My 62-year old father, who was holding on to my walker began to fall as well.
+He managed to avoid falling on my walker that was lying in the street and hit the concrete instead.